 On February 24, 2022, Anatoly immediately went to the military registration and enlistment office.
 At first he served as a soldier in a security company at the Chertkovsky RTTSK and joint venture in his hometown.
 My wife also signed up for the reserve.
 Together they set up a volunteer headquarters in their store to help refugees and the military.
 But I wanted to go to the front - to a combat unit.

-“They slowly hid my reports with a request for a transfer, they said in plain text: where are you going - there are so many children, there is also something to do here - we need people like you on the spot.
+“They slowly hid my reports with a request for a transfer, they said in plain text: where are you going - so many children, there is also something to do here - we need people like you on the spot.
 And then it happened that we went to the shooting range.
 And representatives of the 81st separate airmobile brigade arrived there to recruit additional personnel.
 Me and eight other guys went to serve them.”

 This is where past training experience came in handy - Anatoly Petlevany went to artillery, as a senior gunner of the BM-21 Grad.